The Post-DEI Hollowing Phenomenon™

 The Post-DEI Hollowing Phenomenon™ helps illuminate:

-• The difference between visible commitment and actual support
+• the difference between visible institutional commitments and actual structural support

-• How institutions experience subtle cultural shifts after DEI reduction
+• how institutions experience subtle cultural shifts after DEI infrastructure is reduced

-• Why sense of belonging becomes fragile even when messaging stays the same
+• why sense of belonging becomes fragile even when diversity messaging remains visible

-• What happens when diversity language remains, but diversity infrastructure shrinks
+• what happens when diversity language persists but diversity infrastructure shrinks

-• The lived realities that do not appear in institutional reports or press releases
+• the lived realities that often do not appear in institutional reports or public statements

-This construct fills the gap between what institutions say and what students experience.
+In essence, this construct helps explain the growing gap between what institutions say and what students experience.

 4. Why This Term Matters Now